 Some foods naturally rich in vitamin D are Oily fish such as salmon, tuna, mackerel, Beef, Cheese, Mushrooms, liver, and Egg yolks.

-Some vitamin D fortified foods include milk, breakfast cereals, orange juice, and other dairy products such as yoghurt, soft drinks soy.
+Some vitamin D-fortified foods include milk, breakfast cereals, orange juice, and other dairy products such as yogurt, soft drinks soy.

 Vitamin D is also found in many multivitamins; there are vitamin D supplements for babies, both in tablet and liquid form.
 Severe vitamin D deficiency is treated with dietary supplements.
 Therefore if you are suffering from vitamin D deficiency, you can either include some of the vitamin D-rich foods or take a supplement as advised by your doctor.

 The Final Say

 Finally, to summarise, vitamin D is an essential vitamin that your body needs to be healthy.
 Therefore, try to include natural food sources of vitamin D in your diet or take vitamin D supplements.
 Also, take adequate sunlight to avoid the risk of vitamin D deficiency.

 A healthy diet that includes foods fortified with vitamin D, taking vitamin D supplements, getting enough sun exposure, and regular blood tests, are all needed to reduce the prevalence of vitamin D deficiency.

 1. Are vitamin D injections safe?

 A yearly dose of intramuscular cholecalciferol injection (600 000 IU) is an effective therapy for vitamin D deficiency.
 While this therapy appears safe, the potential for developing hypercalciuria must be examined in a large randomised controlled trial.

 2. Why is vitamin D important during pregnancy?